Ben Seewald’s Family Speaks Out Against Abortion And Women’s March Today

 This photo wasn’t all that Ben Seewald’s family shared.
 They also put a big caption with the photo that shared their exact thoughts on the issue.
 The post said, “Women of the world who are marching by the thousands, I am ashamed to call you sisters today.
 You do not fight for women’s rights.
 You have no class.
 You have no dignity.
 You fight for death.”
 The Seewald family just posted this six hours ago and since then they are getting a lot of comments from people who follow them that either agree or don’t agree with their thoughts.

-One follower Sherry Carmichael said, “This has nothing to do about your cult religious beliefs.
+One follower, Sherry Carmichael, said, “This has nothing to do about your cult religious beliefs.
 The new president admits grabbing pussy is no big deal.
 You wouldn’t understand your son married into a family with a child molester which you supported.
 He’s exposing your grandchildren to being potential victims.
 Just so fame for the family.”
 Azhley13 explained it a bit saying, “No one is pro-abortion.
 People are fighting for a woman’s choice to choose.
 A woman’s choice is only a woman’s choice…we are not to judge.
 Be better ✌????”
 The Seewald family appears to be just ignoring these comments and not responding to anyone.

 #benseewald #jeremiahcryministries #nokingbutchrist pic.twitter.com/JrG3ZXJuxA